lexoyo/cms.blue/README.md

 My mission in life is to help people sease or create opportunities, hence my involvement in and passion for no-code, coaching and training.
 I'm also as responsible as I can, socially, environmentally, professionally and personally.
 All green and aware respect.

-Now concerning my next and biggest achievement, XXXX is born with a first prototype we used at internet 2000 to create websites for customers.
+Now concerning my next and biggest achievement, Blue is a SaaS version of Silex v3.
 It is the first full featured free and open source no-code website builder, with state of the art content management and drag and drop webdesign tool à la Webflow

-* Libre et gratuit, à destination des graphistes et des “no-coders”
+* Free and free, for graphic designers and “no-coders”
-* Concevez des sites en ligne ou installez l’application en local
+* Design sites online or install the application locally
-* Itérez sur votre design avec de vraies données
+* Iterate on your design with real data
-* Créez une interface d’administration pour saisir le contenu sans se soucier du design
+* Create an admin interface to grab content without worrying about design

 ## Silex vs Blue